December 11th, 2023

 - Masa: This Asian fusion is a must-try!
 This restaurant is located in Tallahassee's midtown area and is owned by one of Tallahassee's most experienced restauranteurs, Lucy Ho.

-If you are looking for a warmer area to move to, Tallahassee has an average temperature between 41º and 91º.
+If you are looking for a warmer area, Tallahassee has an average temperature between 41º and 91º.
 Rarely will you ever see temperatures below 26º or above 96º.
 One thing to note about the temperature and climate of this city is that humidity always plays a factor.

 Humidity makes the air in Tallahassee feel wet and dewy.
 The higher the humidity, the hotter the air will feel.
-Even though they have a lot of moisture, the warm air is always perfect for a trip to the beach or the pool to cool off!
+Even though they have a lot of moisture, the warm air is perfect for a beach or pool trip to cool off!
 Most of the parks and trails around Tallahassee are shaded, so you can enjoy those activities without the sun beaming down on you.

 Understanding the neighborhood's safety is vital to some when deciding where to move.
 With Tallahassee being Florida's capital and home to a large university, the crime around the downtown area will inevitably be more than in the outside areas.